 - Not convenient

-Reserved only for the most adventurous of travelers!
+This option is reserved only for the most adventurous of travelers!
 As long as you’re a confident driver, why not hire a motorbike and make the journey yourself?
-If this sounds great and your next questions is how can I do that?
-Well, you just need to hire a motorbike in Hanoi, hand over a copy of your passport and hit the road!

 Be extremely diligent when hiring motorbikes.
-Do a thorough check of everything to make sure it all works firstly for your safety and secondly for avoiding being ripped off at the end.
-Our pro tip is to take photos of the bike as you pick it up.
+Do a thorough check of everything to make sure it all works firstly for your safety and secondly to avoid being ripped off at the end.

 - Cheap option